laurawarren88/tekton_pipeline/README.md

 # **Tekton CI/CD Pipeline**

-This repository contains a Tekton Pipeline to automate the process of cloning a GitHub repository, building a Docker image, pushing it to a container registry, and deploying it to a Kubernetes cluster.
+This repository contains a Tekton Pipeline to automate the process of cloning a GitHub repository, building a Docker image, pushing it to a container registry and deploying a Kubernetes manifest within the same namespace.

 ## Overview

 This Tekton pipeline consists of the following components:

-TriggerTemplate: Defines the pipeline parameters and creates a PipelineRun.
+- TriggerTemplate: Defines the pipeline parameters and creates a PipelineRun.

-TriggerBinding: Binds incoming webhook payload values to pipeline parameters.
+- TriggerBinding: Binds incoming webhook payload values to pipeline parameters.

-EventListener: Listens for GitHub events and triggers the pipeline.
+- EventListener: Listens for GitHub events and triggers the pipeline.

-Pipeline: Defines the sequence of tasks to execute.
+- Pipeline: Defines the sequence of tasks to execute.

 ## Tasks

-git-clone: Clones the Git repository.
+- git-clone: Clones the Git repository.

-docker-build: Builds and pushes the Docker image using Kaniko.
+- docker-build: Builds and pushes the Docker image using Kaniko.

-kubectl-deploy: Updates Kubernetes manifests and applies them.
+- kubectl-deploy: Updates Kubernetes deployment manifests with the new image.

-kubectl-run: Applies additional Kubernetes manifests if needed.
+- kubectl-run: Applies additional Kubernetes manifests.

 ## Prerequisites